 Standard drive tech includes the 'Tour' assist package, which includes adaptive cruise assist - this adjusting longitudinal and lateral guidance throughout the vehicle's speed range.
 The optional 'City' assist package includes intersection assist, cross-traffic assist, side assist, exit warning, and the Audi pre sense 360?? safety system, which induces a side crash enhancement in combination with the active suspension.

 As before, there's also an optional 'Park' package, which includes remote park assist.
 This can autonomously steer the A8 into and out of a parking space or a garage, while the manoeuvre is monitored by the driver standing outside the car, controlling things via his or her smartphone and the myAudi app.
 It broadcasts a live feed of the parking manoeuvre taken from the car's 360-degree cameras onto the owner's handheld device for easy monitoring.

 Cost of Ownership

-Depreciation in this sector is traditionally severe, especially where the more expensive models are concerned, but Audi residuals are class-leading and the less expensive front-wheel drive cars top their class.
-What's more, insurance is three groups lower at the front-wheel drive entry level compared to its quattro counterpart.
+Depreciation in this sector is traditionally severe, especially where the more expensive models are concerned, but Audi residuals are usually strong.

 Audi A8 review by Jonathan Crouch